-We are planning to hold a community forum together with the Waterloo Region Immigration Partnership in Fall 2017.
+We are planning to hold a community forum together with the Waterloo Region Immigration Partnership on September 27, 2017.
 At this forum, the findings of this research and other related research projects will be presented.
 The forum will also be an opportunity for our community to discuss the implications of the research for future action.
 Stay tuned for more details.

 Formerly Centre for Research and Education in Human Services (CREHS)